 The value of the DNS Server IPv6Address is the IPv6 address of the DNS server if the DNS Server IPv6 address Present bit of the DNS Info Control is 1.
+The field is absent otherwise.

 The value of the IPv4 DNS Server MAC Address is the MAC address of the IPv4 DNS server if the IPv4 DNS Server MAC Address Present bit of the DNS Info Control is 1.
+The field is absent otherwise.

 The value of the IPv6 DNS Server MAC Address is the MAC address of the IPv6 DNS server if the IPv6 DNS Server MAC Address Present bit of the DNS Info Control is 1.
+The field is absent otherwise.

 Instruct the editor to add the following paragraph at the end of the section as indicated: [14/0413r0]